CHINA LANDSCAPES

 DANXIA

 Near Zhangye, Gansu Province, I saw Danxia Rocks National GeoPark – six multicoloured rock formations recently inscribed as Unesco World Heritage Sites.
-The swirling rainbow palette and the scale of the formations is lovely.
-These are mudstone/flowstone formations – clay based soft earth in layers.
-The area is very much like Dante’s Viewpoint in Death Valley NP (the surrounding mountains are also similar) and the colours similar to the Bentonite Hills of Capital Reef NP or the hills around the Paria townsite area.
+The swirling rainbow palette and the scale of the formations are lovely.
+These are mudstone/flowstone formations – clay-based soft earth in layers.
+The area is like Dante’s Viewpoint in Death Valley NP (the surrounding mountains are also similar) and the colours are similar to the Bentonite Hills of Capital Reef NP or the hills around the Paria townsite area.
 A shuttle bus takes you between four viewpoints.
 A taxi is the only way to get there.

 About admin